Walther Nernst

+He studied physics and mathematics at the universities of Zürich, Berlin, Graz and Würzburg, where he received his doctorate 1887.
+In 1889, he finished his habilitation at University of Leipzig.

 Life and career

 Early years

-Nernst was born in Briesen in West Prussia (now Wąbrzeźno, Poland) to Gustav Nernst (1827–1888) and Ottilie Nerger (1833–1876).
+Nernst was born in Briesen, Germany (now Wąbrzeźno, Poland) to Gustav Nernst (1827–1888) and Ottilie Nerger (1833–1876).
 His father was a country judge.
 Nernst had three older sisters and one younger brother.
 His third sister died of cholera.
-Nernst went to elementary school at Graudenz.
-He studied physics and mathematics at the universities of Zürich, Berlin, Graz and Würzburg, where he received his doctorate 1887.
-In 1889, he finished his habilitation at University of Leipzig.
+Nernst went to elementary school at Graudenz, Germany (now Grudziądz, Poland).